goodblaster/logs/README.md

     logs.Debug("default ...")
 ```

 If you want to change log levels, and names, do whatever you like.
+Note that this is a global change.
+If you are running multiple loggers, this could cause a problem.
 Example:

 ```go
 func main() {